valendesigns/option-tree/readme.txt

 * Fixed a bug that kept the UI from displaying when using the `ot_type_background_size_choices` filter.
 * Fixed a bug that caused the Gallery option type to save a single space instead of `null`.
 * Fixed the return value of the Background, Measurement, and Typography option types.
 They now return `null` if no values are saved to the array.
+* Fixed a bug that resulted in a PHP warning if the choices array was set to an empty string.

 = 2.2.3 =
 * Hotfix - Allow empty condition values.
 For example, `field_id:is()` or `field_id:not()` would now be valid syntax.